Guarinov/applied-hands-on-computer-vision/README.md

     │   └── download_data.py
     └── subset.json          # .json file containing train/val splits, seed and metadata
 ```

+Please refer to the README.md of the individual `Assignment-*` folder for detailed summaries of results, reproducibility instructions, and code organization.

 ## 🐍 Setup Guide: Micromamba Environment